NinoslavVasic/Looks-like-we-ve-made-our-First-Contract-/README.md

 * **Level Three** is a `DeferredEquityPlan` that models traditional company stock plans.
 This contract will automatically manage 1000 shares with an annual distribution of 250 over 4 years for a single employee.

-### Starting your project
+### Starting project

-Navigate to the [Remix IDE](https://remix.ethereum.org) and create a new contract called `AssociateProfitSplitter.sol` using the starter code for level one above.
+Navigate to the [Remix IDE](https://remix.ethereum.org) and create a new contracts  using the starter code for respected level above.

-While developing and testing your contract, use the [Ganache](https://www.trufflesuite.com/ganache) development chain, and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.
+While developing and testing contracts, use the [Ganache](https://www.trufflesuite.com/ganache) development chain, and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.

-#### setup, compile, deploy
+#### SetUp, Compile, Deploy
+As Solidity is OOP (Object Oriented Programming) language all contracts must be compiled and deployed first.

+#### NOTE: Make sure to use correct compiling version in Remix (^0.5.0 or above) and always use prefunded address from Metamask.
+Contracts deployment has to be done with 0 wei and Injected Web3 which will automatically connect your 'lead' MetaMask address.
+As this exercise require using multiple ETH wallet address always check if your 'lead' in order to succesfully execute transactions.

-#### Test the contract
+#### Test the contracts

-In the `Deploy` tab in Remix, deploy the contract to your local Ganache chain by connecting to `Injected Web3` and ensuring MetaMask is pointed to `localhost:8545`.
+In the `Deploy` tab in Remix, deploy the contracts to your local Ganache chain by connecting to `Injected Web3` and ensuring MetaMask is pointed to `localhost:8545`.

 You will need to fill in the constructor parameters with your designated `employee` addresses.